Bratislava, Slovakia – Last week, two up-and-coming and talented Slovak and Polish writers were awarded the EU Prize for Literature 2019.

 She previously published three books: ‘A Mark Left by Mom’ (2003), ‘The Clam’ (2005) and ‘Women of Solidarity’ in 2016, on top of being involved in several documentaries and docudramas as screenwriter, director and director of photography.

-The 2019 EU Prize for Literature also celebrated authors from Romania, Austria, Finland, Ireland, Italy, the U.K, Greece and Ukraine.
+The 2019 EU award for Literature also celebrated authors from Romania, Austria, Finland, Ireland, Italy, the U.K, Greece and Ukraine.
 To know more about the prize or to consult the complete list of this year’s laureates, you can visit the official EUPL website.

 Every year, one prize is awarded per country, that participate on a rotational basis.